List of Marvel Comics characters: D: Leonardo da Vinci

 Leonardo da Vinci is a fictionalized depiction of the Italian polymath of the same name.
 He was created by Carl Wessler and Bob Forgione and first appeared in Astonishing #54.

 Leonardo was born in Vinci, as the son of Caterina and Piero Fruosino di Antonio da Vinci.
 He is one of the thinkers spawned by the Renaissance, and becomes one of the most important polymaths of that era.
 He also works on other projects, including the steam engine.
 During this time, he joins the Brotherhood of the Shield, a group of geniuses including Sir Isaac Newton, Imhotep, Zhang Heng, and Galileo Galilei.
-This group is the first to defeat the Brood, Galactus, and the Celestials.
-After witnessing a dark spot growing on the Sun, Leonardo along with his two assistants build a suit capable of flight and go to deal with these dark spots.

 After that, he is approached by a messenger from K'un-L'un to ask Leonardo for help in training Fongji Wu, the next Iron Fist, who becomes the host of the Phoenix Force.
 He along with Yu-Ti and Lei Kung are successful in manifesting the Phoenix Force within Fongji.
 They then construct a telescope to watch the arrival of the Phoenix and give Leonardo an opportunity to study it.

 Leonardo eventually is able to time travel and leaves a robot to impersonate him in his mortal life.
 He travels to the 1960s, where he is confronted by the new leader of the Shield: Leonid, the son of Isaac Newton and the Deviant Morda.
 Leonid promises that he will rescue all things, but comes to a disagreement with Isaac who had become the undying leader of the group.

 During this time, Leonardo forms the organization known as the Great Wheel of Zodiac, with its members including: Vasili Dassaiev, John Garrett, Shoji Soma, Cornelius van Lunt, Baron Strucker, Dum Dum Dugan, Nick Fury, Jake Fury, Daniel Whitehall, Viktor Uvarov, and Thomas Davidson, with each member being code-named after a sign of the zodiac.
-However, the organization falls apart, which leads to the creation of S.H.I.E.L.D., Hydra, Leviathan, and the Zodiac Cartel.
+However, the organization falls apart, which leads to the creation of S.H.I.E.L.D., Hydra, Leviathan, and Zodiac.
 Leonardo states that the reason for forming the organization was to control its members.

-Leonardo is then a technical adviser of S.H.I.E.L.D., after the dismantling of H.A.M.M.E.R., and is seen again after the Secret Empire storyline, where he gathers different geniuses to build a new organization to replace S.H.I.E.L.D.